rails/rails/guides/source/routing.md

 ### Singular Resources

 Sometimes, you have a resource that clients always look up without referencing an ID.
-For example, you would like +/profile+ to always show the profile of the currently logged in user.
-In this case, you can use a singular resource to map +/profile+ (rather than +/profile/:id+) to the +show+ action.
+For example, you would like `/profile` to always show the profile of the currently logged in user.
+In this case, you can use a singular resource to map `/profile` (rather than `/profile/:id`) to the `show` action.

 ```ruby
 get "profile" => "users#show"